RedisLabs/redisraft/README.md

 A better approach, which needs to be implemented at the Raft library level, is to synchronize reads with heartbeats received from the majority.

+## Roadmap

+- [ ] Decouple log implementation, to allow storing most of the log on disk and only a recent cache in memory (Raft lib).
+- [ ] Optimize reads, so they are not added as log entries (Raft lib).
+- [ ] More friendly membership management through Redis commands, to avoid changing process arguments.
+- [ ] Automatic proxying to leader.
+- [ ] Add NO-OP log entry when starting up, to force commit index computing.
+- [ ] Improve debug logging (Redis Module API).
+- [ ] Batch log operations (Raft lib).
+- [ ] Optimize memory management (Raft lib).
+- [ ] Cleaner snapshot RDB loading (Redis Module API).
+- [ ] Stream snapshot data on LOAD.SNAPSHOT (hiredis streaming support).